Dolu89/sigauth-specs/README.md

 User goes on `service.com` and click on a link (`sigauth:eyJjaGFsbGVuZ...`).\
 `Signer` has the `sigauth:` handler registered.
-The app is opened and decodes the challenge.\
+The app is opened and decodes the AuthRequest.\
 `Signer` verifies that the `transports` properties contains `redirect`.

 > Follow [Common steps (WebRTC, Redirection, Polling)](#common-steps)